python-microscopy/python-microscopy/doc/html/_sources/VisGUI.txt

 Console
 -------

 The console tab is a functional python console embedded within the program.
-The filter, mapping and colour components of the pipeline can be accessed under the names ``filter``, ``mapping`` and ``colourFilter`` respectively, and behave like dictionaries which understand the variable names as keys [#]_ .
+The pipeline can be accessed directly, and behaves like a dictionary which understands the variable names as keys [#]_ .
 A number of Matlab style plotting and basic numeric commands are accessible by executing ``from pylab import *`` (see the matplotlib_ webpage for more docs).
-After importing pylab, one can, for example, plot a histogram of point amplitudes by executing ``hist(filter['A'])``.
+After importing pylab, one can, for example, plot a histogram of point amplitudes by executing ``hist(pipeline['A'])``.

 .. _matplotlib : http://matplotlib.sourceforge.net